qbead/qbeadWebsite/content/book/intro.md

 you will instead use building blocks of code.
 On the virtual SpinWheel below, you can see how the code that you would run on your physical SpinWheel would change the LED display.
-For now, focus only on the line `SpinWheel.setLargeLEDsUniform(50, 255, 225)`.
+For now, focus only on the line `SpinWheel.setLargeLEDsUniform(50, 255, 250)`.
-It has three numbers that you can change to control the color that the SpinWheel lights up.
+It has three numbers that you can change to control the color of the SpinWheel LEDs.
-Like with the sliders, where you created colors by mixing red, green, and blue together, the first number, `50`, represents the amount of red, the next, `255`, represents the amount of green, and the final, `225`, gives the amount of blue.
+Like with the sliders, where you created colors by mixing red, green, and blue together, the first number, `50`, represents the amount of red, the next, `255`, represents the amount of green, and the final, `250`, gives the amount of blue.
 These combinations give a bright blue color.
-Try changing these numbers for yourself and then press "Run for 10 seconds" button to see what happens.
+Try changing these numbers for yourself and then press the "Run for 10 seconds" button to see what happens.

 <div class="ssw-codecontent" markdown=0>
 <pre class="ssw-codeblock">